Jamy4000/VRDF/README.md

 The supported devices for now are :
 - The HTC Vive
 - The HTC Focus (No 3D Models for the controllers are provided for now)
-- The Microsoft Mixed Reality Headset
+- The Microsoft Mixed Reality Headset (using SteamVR)
 - The Oculus Rift with Touch Controllers
 - The Oculus Quest
 - The Oculus GO